Optimal strategies in repeated games with incomplete information: the dependent case

-In this section, we deduce from Theorem \ref{recdual} and Corollary \ref{corodu} the construction of optimal strategies for player $2$ in the game $\G_\theta(\pi)$.
-These strategies are Markovian, in the sense that they depend on the past history only through the present (of the appropriate variables).
+In this section, we deduce from Theorem \ref{thmmain} and Corollary \ref{corodu} the construction of an optimal strategy for Player 2 in the game $\G_\theta(\pi)$.
+The strategy is Markovian, in the sense that it depends on the past history only through the (updated) variable $(x,Q,\theta)$.